steenk/tripledollar/README.md

 * css - for adding css
 * set - for setting parameters
-* fun - for calling a function within the DOM object
+* fun - for calling a function within the DOM element
 * evt - for adding an event listener
+* ins - for inserting things into the DOM element

 Together with the $$$ function, there is everything for creating DOM elements from Javascript.